BlackBerry shares up after unconfirmed report on possible Lenovo bid

-TORONTO, Oct 20 (Reuters) - BlackBerry shares rose more than 3 percent on Monday after a news website said Chinese computer maker Lenovo Group might offer to buy the Canadian technology company.
+TORONTO (Reuters) - BlackBerry (BB.TO) (BBRY.O) shares rose more than 3 percent on Monday after a news website said Chinese computer maker Lenovo Group (0922.HK) might offer to buy the Canadian technology company.

 Benzinga.com, citing an unnamed source familiar with the matter, said an offer worth $15 a share could come as early as this week.